Sunx91/smart-campus-api/README.md

 ## 3. Conceptual Report — Theory Questions

-The following section satisfies the written component of the coursework brief.
-Answers are written in a professional academic register and mapped explicitly back to the five Parts of the specification.
+The following section answers the written component of the coursework brief.
+Each answer is mapped explicitly back to the implementation in this repository.

 ### 3.1 Part 1 — Service Architecture & Discovery

 #### Q1.
 Default lifecycle of a JAX-RS resource class and its impact on in-memory data

-By default, a JAX-RS resource annotated with `@Path` has a **per-request lifecycle**: the runtime (here, **Jersey 2.34** on top of the **HK2** injector) instantiates a **new instance of the resource class for every incoming HTTP request** and garbage-collects it when the response is written.
-This is intentional.
-It guarantees that any per-request state stored in instance fields (e.g., `@Context`-injected `UriInfo`, `HttpHeaders`, path parameters) cannot bleed between concurrent callers, which would be a correctness *and* security issue.
+The default lifecycle of a JAX-RS resource class is **per-request**: Jersey instantiates a fresh instance of the resource for every incoming HTTP request and discards it when the response is written.
+It is not a singleton by default.
+This is deliberate — per-request instances guarantee that any state stored in instance fields (path parameters, `@Context`-injected `UriInfo`, `HttpHeaders`, etc.) cannot bleed between concurrent callers.

-The alternative — annotating the resource with `@Singleton` (from `javax.inject.Singleton`) — instructs the container to construct **one instance that serves every request for the lifetime of the deployment**.
-This improves throughput marginally (fewer allocations) but forces the developer to guarantee that every mutable field is thread-safe, and prohibits the use of `@Context`-injected per-request objects on fields unless they are **proxies**.

-For this project, **the default per-request lifecycle is the correct choice** because the resource classes themselves hold no mutable state — they delegate to DAO singletons.
-However, the `MockDatabase`, being the only truly stateful component, **is accessed by many request-scoped resource instances concurrently**, and therefore requires explicit concurrency controls:

-- **`ConcurrentHashMap`** is used for `rooms`, `sensors`, and the outer `readings` map.
-Its *bucket-level* locking is the canonical primitive for high-throughput key-based state.
-Crucially, it guarantees the **absence of `ConcurrentModificationException`** when a resource iterates the map at the same time that another request is inserting into it.
-- **`CopyOnWriteArrayList`** backs every per-sensor `readings` list because the read-to-write ratio is extremely skewed (many `GET /readings` calls, occasional `POST /readings`), which is precisely the workload profile for which copy-on-write is optimal.
-- **Compound operations** that involve a **read-modify-write** sequence — for example, `POST /sensors` updating the parent `Room.sensorIds` — are sensitive to **check-then-act** race conditions.
-A strict, production-grade solution would wrap the two-step update in either `ConcurrentHashMap.computeIfPresent(...)` or a higher-level lock.
-The current implementation relies on the fact that two concurrent creations of distinct sensors writing to the *same* room cannot both clobber each other because `List.add(...)` on `ArrayList` at the `Room` object level is non-atomic — a known, documented trade-off of the mock persistence layer.

-In short: **per-request resources + thread-safe storage singletons** is the textbook JAX-RS design.
-It isolates per-request concerns where they belong (the resource class) and centralises concurrency concerns where they belong (the data tier).
+The immediate consequence is that **resource classes themselves cannot safely hold shared application data**.
+Any state that must outlive a single request has to live in a separate, long-lived component.
+In this project that component is `MockDatabase`, a singleton that exposes the `rooms`, `sensors`, and `readings` collections to every resource instance.

+Because many request-scoped resource instances call into the same `MockDatabase` concurrently, the collections inside it must be chosen for
+thread-safety:

+- `rooms`, `sensors`, and the outer `readings` map are `ConcurrentHashMap`.
+  This allows concurrent `put`, `get`, and iteration without throwing `ConcurrentModificationException` and without locking the entire map.
+- Each per-sensor readings list is a `CopyOnWriteArrayList`, because reads (`GET /readings`) heavily outnumber writes (`POST /readings`), and copy-on-write gives lock-free reads.

+If standard `HashMap` and `ArrayList` were used instead, two concurrent requests — for example, a `GET /sensors` iterating the map while a `POST /sensors` inserts into it — would risk corrupting the internal structure or throwing `ConcurrentModificationException`.
+The combination of *per-request resources* and *thread-safe singleton storage* is what keeps the data tier correct under load.

 #### Q2.
-Why **HATEOAS** is a hallmark of advanced RESTful design
+Why "Hypermedia" (HATEOAS) is considered a hallmark of advanced RESTful design

-**HATEOAS** — *Hypermedia as the Engine of Application State* — is the third and highest tier of the **Richardson Maturity Model** and is the defining property that separates a true REST API from a "JSON-over-HTTP RPC" façade.
-In a HATEOAS-compliant API, every response is *self-describing*: it includes **typed links** that advertise the valid next-step transitions, letting the client discover the API as it interacts with it.
+HATEOAS means every response includes links describing the valid next actions, so the client can discover the API by following them rather than by hard-coding URLs. `GET /api/v1` in this project demonstrates the

-Our `GET /api/v1` endpoint exemplifies this: instead of returning a bare list of URL strings, it returns a structured `resources` map where every entry is an object with `href`, `rel`, and `method`, including a `self` link that re-points at the discovery document.
+pattern: the discovery document returns a `resources` map where every entry is an object with `href`, `rel`, and `method`, plus a `self` link pointing at the discovery document itself.

-The benefits over static documentation are significant:

-- **Decoupled evolution.** Server-side URL layout can be restructured (for example, versioning `/api/v1 → /api/v2`, or moving `/sensors` behind a gateway) without breaking clients, because clients follow links, not hard- coded strings.
-Static documentation is a snapshot; HATEOAS is live.
+Compared with static documentation (e.g., a PDF), this provides:

+- **Decoupled evolution.** If the server moves `/rooms` to `/campus-rooms` or versions the API from `/api/v1` to `/api/v2`, a client that reads links from the discovery endpoint keeps working.
+A client coded against a PDF does not — the PDF is a snapshot, the discovery endpoint is live.
-- **Discoverability.** A new client developer can point Postman at the root and *walk the graph* without opening a PDF.
-This aligns with Roy Fielding's original dissertation argument that REST APIs should be consumable without out-of-band knowledge.
+- **Discoverability.** A new client developer can point their tool at the root URL and navigate the full surface of the API without consulting external documentation.
-- **Uniform change signalling.** If a resource enters a state that forbids an operation (e.g., a sensor in `MAINTENANCE`), the server can simply omit the `addReading` link from its representation — the client does not need to know the business rule; the server refuses to advertise the transition.
+- **State-aware transitions.** The server can omit a link when an action is not currently allowed — for example, hiding an `addReading` link for a sensor in a `MAINTENANCE` state — so the client does not need to replicate the server's business rules.
-- **Client intelligence, not client hard-coding.** Clients gain the ability to present context-aware UIs based on the links they receive, rather than duplicating the server's state machine in application code.

-Static documentation cannot offer any of these properties because it is, fundamentally, a document about yesterday's API.
+- **Single source of truth.** Static documentation drifts the moment the code changes; the links returned by the live service cannot.

 ---